addy1947/google_form/README.md

-# Browser Extension (GF Auto Answer)
+# Google Forms Auto Answer Extension 🤖

-This Chrome extension (Manifest V3) runs a content script on Google Forms pages, finds multiple-choice questions, and sends them to the backend server at `https://google-form-server.onrender.com/api/answer`.
-The server uses Gemini AI to answer the questions and the extension automatically fills in the correct answers.

-## Load into Chrome:
+A powerful Chrome extension that automatically answers multiple-choice questions on Google Forms using Gemini AI.

+## 📦 Installation

+1. **Download** this repository and unzip it to your computer
-1. Open `chrome://extensions`
+2. Open `chrome://extensions` (or equivalent for your browser)
-2. Enable **Developer mode**
+3. Enable **Developer mode** (toggle in top-right corner)
-3. Click **"Load unpacked"** and choose this `browser/` folder
+4. Click **"Load unpacked"**
-4. Navigate to any Google Form with multiple-choice questions
-5. Click the **"Ask AI"** button that appears in the top-right corner
+5. Select the `browser/` folder from this project
+6. The extension is now installed!

+## 🌐 Supported Browsers

+- ✅ **Google Chrome**
+- ✅ **Microsoft Edge**
+- ✅ **Brave**
+- ✅ **Opera / Opera GX**

-## Features:
+## ✨ Features

-- Automatically detects multiple-choice questions on Google Forms
+- 🔍 Automatically detects multiple-choice questions on Google Forms
-- Sends questions to Gemini AI via backend server
+- 🧠 Powered by Gemini AI for intelligent answers
-- Auto-fills correct answers with a single click
+- ⚡ Auto-fills correct answers with a single click
-- Works with deployed backend on Render
+- 🌍 Works with deployed backend on Render
-# google_form
+- 🎯 Simple and intuitive one-button interface

+## 🚀 Usage

+1. Navigate to any Google Form with multiple-choice questions
+2. Click the **"Ask AI"** button that appears in the top-right corner
+3. Wait a few seconds while the AI processes the questions
+4. Answers will be automatically filled in!

+## 🔗 Backend

+This extension connects to: `https://google-form-server.onrender.com/api/answer`

+---

+Made with ❤️ using Gemini AI